VitalDevTeam/wp-cli-git-helper/readme.md

 One common workflow for managing a WordPress site through version control is to keep the entire codebase - WP, themes, and plugins - under version control.
 On this setup, updating third-party plugins and themes can be tedious, since updates may be frequent, requiring lots of commits and commit messages. `wp gh` does this work for you, by composing a commit message and performing the commit.

+## Installing This WP-CLI Package

+The following steps to install this package for WP-CLI were added by [Vital](http://https://github.com/VitalDevTeam).

+1. Find your active php.ini file: `php -i | grep php.ini`
+2. Edit that file and increase `memory_limit` to `512M`
+3. Restart Apache
+4. Install package: `wp package install boonebgorges/wp-cli-git-helper`
+5. By default, the package's path to `autoload.php` will be wrong.
+Open the package's main file: `/Users/your_user/.wp-cli/packages/vendor/boonebgorges/wp-cli-git-helper/wp-cli-git-helper.php`
+6. Change line 4 to: `require '../../vendor/autoload.php';`

 ## Examples

 Installing a plugin: